January 8, 2011

 He and the congresswoman had actually met once before, in 2007 — at another “Congress On Your Corner” event, very much like this one.
 He had attended the Q&A forum then, and even asked her a question, a bizarre sort of query that he would pose to nearly anyone who would listen (especially on the internet) over the years since: “What is government if words have no meaning?”

 Her response was essentially just to politely thank him, and move on to the next question — what could you possibly reply with, after all? — and he had been incensed by the “fake” congresswoman ever since.
 He still had the thank-you letter her office had sent him (and everyone else who attended), secured in a safe in his bedroom.
-He had written four sets of words across the outside of the envelope: “MY ASSASSINATION” — and then her name.
+He had written two sets of words across the outside of the envelope: “MY ASSASSINATION” — and then her name.
 “I PLANNED AHEAD” — and then his own.

 The line started to move.
 The congresswoman had arrived.
 Someone started to hand a clipboard, with a sign-in sheet, to the young man in the black hat.
 Instead, he put in earplugs, shoved his way to the front of the line, pulled the Glock with the giant magazine sticking out of it from his backpack, and shot the congresswoman right in the forehead.
 Mission accomplished.